Skip to main content

 Windsor FoodsTulsa62

-The biggest impact was at Windsor Foods at its Tulsa facility, reporting 62 affected workers.
+The single largest action involved Windsor Foods at its Tulsa facility, reporting 62 affected workers.

 Trend & Outlook